gudeco/gudeco.github.io/_posts/2015-04-20-Biohack-Academy-Overview.md

 6- a Mass Spectrometer

-7- Syringes & peristaltic pumps
+7- a Peristaltic Pump for syringes

 8- a Bioreactor